GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-SP-v3-on-Debian-based-Linux-Distribution.md

 > The Attribute Map file is used by the Service Provider to recognize and support new attributes released by an Identity Provider

-Enable attribute support by removing comment from the related content into `/etc/shibboleth/attribute-map.xml` than restart `shibd` service:
+Enable only SAML 2.0 attributes support by removing comment from the related content into `/etc/shibboleth/attribute-map.xml` than restart `shibd` service with:

 * ``` text
   sudo systemctl restart shibd.service